Texas Defamation Laws

 Defamation suits can result in different types of damages that can affect the subject of the false statements.
 These damages are generally compensable and can come in a couple different forms.

-What are the types of damages?
+What are common types of damages in defamation matters?

 Harm to a company’s reputation is the most common form of defamation suit.
 This could happen if a business person accused a competitor of being dishonest, unprofessional, rude, or undesirable to work with.
 This obviously would damage the business of the company, and therefore can be pursued with a defamation suit.